yujiri8/yujiri.xyz/reviews/jedi_fallen_order.md

 ## Verdict

 The story had some really good ideas, but the ending was a major disappointment.
 My biggest criticism is of Cal's decision to destroy the holocron.
-While it's arguably an understandable decision (it wouldn't outright waste the plot because they had to stop the Empire from getting the holocron), they *needed* to have this idea be discussed throughout the story.
+While you *could* argue it's the right decision (it wouldn't outright waste the plot because they had to stop the Empire from getting the holocron), they *needed* to have this idea be discussed throughout the story.
 Having them go through all this under the assumption that they'll use the holocron to find the children without even considering destroying it and then at the last second decide to do the latter with only a few lines of dialogue and next to no fanfare?
 No!

 The writers should've gone for a tragic ending.
 It would've been the better way to explain why the heroes didn't proceed to found a Jedi order and would've been [appreciated anyway](/fiction/tragedies).
 I noticed during the cinematic where Cal and Cere were fighting Vader, there was a *golden* opportunity to have Cal destroy the holocron to stop the Empire from getting it.
 I actually expected that to happen back there.
 The odds of them escaping with it looked pretty bleak, so it would have been a very sensible decision.
 And it would've been probably the only time I've ever seen the "goodguys destroy the artifact of immeasurable power instead of using it" trope be not just justified, but badass.